MotingLiuu/Translator-Transformer-/README.md

-This is an example of transformer.
+This is an example of an translator based on transformer.
+Welcome to rise issues and have discussion.